 Social Media’s Rules of Engagement

-Communication is a two-way process.
-Getting your message across is good enough, but eliciting feedback from your audience is better, since this is where you can slowly strengthen and intensify the engagement.
+Getting your message across is good enough, but eliciting feedback from your audience is better since this is where you can slowly strengthen and intensify the engagement.
 One of the effective means of eliciting feedback is creating campaigns and making them viral.
-Audience always love something to talk about so you better give them something relevant to talk about.
+The audience always loves something to talk about, so you better give them something relevant to talk about.
 This is the social media rule number one: be socially relevant.
-Campaigns may be about anything under the sun – pop culture, social events, name it, and try in any ways possible to associate your company with it.
+Campaigns may be about anything under the sun – pop culture, social events, name it, and try in any way possible to associate your company with it.

 Here’s an infographic on different types of engagement, ranging from the lowest to the highest engagement.